 The Murray River, which runs along the northern border of the region, provides access to substantial irrigation water supply.
 It also lures tourists and people seeking a lifestyle change.

 Our region includes:

-- Four municipalities (Buloke Shire, Gannawarra Shire, Mildura Rural City, Swan Hill Rural City);
+- four municipalities (Buloke Shire, Gannawarra Shire, Mildura Rural City, Swan Hill Rural City)

-- A population of 89,500;
+- a population of 95,100

-- 17% of jobs in the agricultural, forestry and fishing industry.
+- 17.1% of jobs in the agricultural sector.

-However, the Partnership is about more than winning funding at Budget time.
+While Partnership projects have been supported in successive budgets our work is much more than winning funding at Budget time.